-Rebecca currently focuses on design and development of educational programs, curricula and other resources for use with youth and adults, including: a National Science Foundation-funded project called Enabling Authentic Inquiry through Citizen Science, and the national Museums Afterschool: Principles, Data, and Design project, which aims to identify design principles for high quality Science, Technology, Engineering, and Math (STEM) programming in out-of-school-time settings.
+Rebecca focuses on design and development of educational programs, curricula and other resources for use with youth and adults, including: a National Science Foundation-funded project called Enabling Authentic Inquiry through Citizen Science, and the national Museums Afterschool: Principles, Data, and Design project, which aims to identify design principles for high quality Science, Technology, Engineering, and Math (STEM) programming in out-of-school-time settings.

 Academic degrees and experience

-- M.Ed., environmental education, University of Minnesota Duluth, 2002
+- M.Ed., environmental education, University of Minnesota Duluth, 2003

 - Post-baccalaureate certificate with high distinction, environmental education, University of Minnesota Duluth, 1997

 - B.A., environmental studies with minors in geography and philosophy, Gustavus Adolphus College, 1996